-When the class has done this, they are now perfectly primed to write a paragraph or two relating their experiences from yesterday’s Two Truths and a Lie game, in a little more detail and in the form of a recount.
+When the class has done this, they are now perfectly primed to write a paragraph or two relating their experiences from yesterday’s Two Truths and a Lie game in a little more detail and the form of a recount.

-To do this, have the students use the timelines they drew up yesterday, along with their list of connectives.
+To do this, have the students use the timelines they drew up yesterday and their list of connectives.

 One final language feature for students to consider is their use of nouns.
-To bring clarity to their writing, students should be as specific as possible when choosing words to identify people, places, times, and events.
+To clarify their writing, students should be as specific as possible when choosing words to identify people, places, times, and events.

 This means opting for proper nouns where at all possible.
 For example, instead of writing ‘the ocean’, encourage the student to name the ocean, e.g., ‘the Pacific Ocean.
 Rather than write ‘the girl’, use her name or job title.

-Less obviously, common nouns such as ‘car’ can be replaced by the model (e.g. Ford Focus) and where substitution with particular brand names and models isn’t an option, encourage students to get more specific with the addition of a few well-chosen adjectives.
+Less obviously, common nouns such as ‘car’ can be replaced by the model (e.g. Ford Focus) and where substitution with particular brand names and models isn’t an option, encourage students to get more specific by adding a few well-chosen adjectives.

-The purpose, structure, and features of the recount securely in the bag; it’s time for students to plan and prepare for writing their own.
+The purpose, structure, and features of the recount are securely in the bag; it’s time for students to plan and prepare to write their own.

-You could, of course, give your students free rein to write a recount on a topic of their choosing.
+You could give your students free rein to write a recount on a topic of their choosing.
 However, restricting their choice in this instance will provide them with one less thing to focus their energies on, leaving the way clear to focus on the writing alone.

-Trips are often a rich vein to tap when it comes to recount writing, and in recent times, due to the worldwide pandemic, virtual trips are all the rage.
+Trips are often a rich vein to tap when it comes to recount writing, and in recent times, virtual trips are all the rage due to the worldwide pandemic.
 You can find a selection of possibilities for virtual trips on this YouTube playlist here: Virtual Field Trips.

-Choose a video suited to your class’s age and ability and your preference of video style – some of these are text-based, most have voice-overs.
-You might even be able to create some cross-curricular links by choosing a topic related to your students’ work in the social sciences, geography, etc.
+Choose a video suited to your class’s age and ability and your preference of video style – some are text-based, and most have voice-overs.
+You might even be able to create some cross-curricular links by choosing a topic related to your student’s work in the social sciences, geography, etc.

-Students should watch the video carefully, making sure to take lots of notes as they do so as these will form the basis of their recount.
+Students should watch the video carefully, taking lots of notes as they do so as these will form the basis of their recount.